Cloud Storage Access (Beta)

 - Click the “JSON” tab at the top

-2. Delete everything and paste in this content with your given S3 Bucket name
+2. Add this statement with your given S3 Bucket name

 refers to the bucket itself — this allows Coactive to perform bucket-level operations such as listing objects (e.g.,s3:ListBucket

 ).
-This is required to view the contents or structure of the bucket during ingestion.arn:aws:s3:::caitlin-demo-datasets/10_images_10_videos/*
+This is required to view the contents or structure of the bucket during ingestion.arn:aws:s3:::<bucket-name>/*

 ).